thisdot/chainlink-docs/src/components/TryItOut/README.md

 ## How It Works

 The component uses [Astro's nano stores](https://docs.astro.build/en/core-concepts/sharing-state/) to track which accordion item is currently expanded.
 When you click on a different accordion item, the code sample automatically updates to show the code associated with that item.

+### Technical Implementation

+**Why we pre-render all code samples:**

+All code samples are rendered at build time using the `<CodeSample>` Astro component and included in the HTML.
+While this means all code samples are present in the DOM, they are toggled via visibility rather than dynamically loaded.
+This approach is necessary because:

+1. **Astro components are build-time only** - The `<CodeSample>` component uses Astro's Prism integration which only runs during the build process, not at runtime
+2. **Proper syntax highlighting** - Pre-rendering ensures all code has proper syntax highlighting applied via Prism
+3. **Performance** - No runtime file reading or syntax highlighting processing; instant switching between code samples
+4. **Simplicity** - Avoids complex API endpoints or client-side file fetching

+**Accessibility considerations:**

+Inactive code samples are hidden from both visual users and assistive technology:

+- `display: none` hides them visually
+- `aria-hidden="true"` ensures screen readers ignore hidden code blocks
+- Only the active code sample has `aria-hidden="false"`, making it visible to screen readers

+When the active accordion changes, the visibility and `aria-hidden` attributes are updated via JavaScript to show the new code sample and hide all others.